-The information you provided is a comprehensive guide on Traveller's Diarrhoea (TD), a common issue for travelers, especially those visiting less developed areas.
-Here's a summary:
+Traveller's Diarrhoea (TD), is a common issue for travellers, especially those visiting less developed areas.

 What is Traveller's Diarrhoea?